JadedBanana/JadCron/README.md

   - `"?:>>lower(string)"`: Returns the specified string in lower case.
   - `"?:>>upper(string)"`: Returns the specified string in upper case.
   - `"?:>>substr(string, lower_index, upper_index = -1)"`: Returns the substring of the string from `lower_index` to `upper_index`.
+- Processes:
+  - `"?:>>running(process_name)"`: Returns a boolean value after seeing if the program in question is running or not.
+Identified by name.
+  - `"?:>>running2(pid)"`: Returns a boolean value after seeing if the program in question is running or not.
+Identified by PID.
+  - `"?:>>pid(process_name)"`: Returns the first PID of the process with the given PID.
+Returns None if not found.
+  - `"?:>>processname(pid)"`: Returns the name of the process with the given PID.
+Returns None if not found.
+  - `"?:>>countinstances(process_name)"`: Returns an int value representing how many instances the program is running.